barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 I bet the other side of __this__ mountain is facing north.

 When I read this line, it evokes two things to me.
 First, Kalu Rimpoche used to describe all the vehicles (_yana_) of Buddhism (Hinayana, Mahayana, Vajrayana) as paths on a mountain, all leading to the top, but being different in difficulty and time depending on the side a practitioner is taking.
 Second, the ["Sutra of Hui-neng"](https://www.shambhala.com/the-sutra-of-hui-neng-grand-master-of-zen-1434.html) introduces the distinction between the northern and southern schools of Zen.
 For an explanation, you can read  [H. Dumoulin, "Zen Enlightenment", pp 44-52](https://www.thriftbooks.com/w/zen-enlightenment-origins-and-meaning_heinrich-dumoulin/623561/item/3095725/), that I have summarized in a [comparison table here](https://datayana.github.io/2019/03/05/Notes).
-I like to think of the expression "other side of the mountain" as pointing to the difference in doctrine between Hyakujo and the old men.
+I like to think of the expression _"the other side of the mountain"_ as pointing to the difference in doctrine between Hyakujo and the old men.

 ### Different but still entitled to respect

+Before we establish a comparison between those schools, it is important for them to respect each other.

 > After the meal, Paichang led the monks to the foot of a rock __on the far side of the mountain__.
 And there, with his staff, he poked out the body of a dead fox.
 He then __performed the ceremony of cremation__.